HL7/fhir-ipa/input/pagecontent/StructureDefinition-ipa-practitionerrole-intro.md

 * a practitioner reference (which is an [IPA Practitioner](StructureDefinition-ipa-practitioner.html))

-Servers may choose to provide additional information, or may be required to do so by national or other additional profiles on practitionerrole that apply in the servers context.
+Servers may choose to provide additional information, or may be required to do so by national or other additional profiles on PractitionerRole that apply in the servers context.
 The ```role``` property is often required by such profiles.

 #### Search